 Contact the club opener

-Email TheFormula@kiwanis.org to get connected with your local new-club-opening team.
+Email TheFormula@kiwanis.org to get connected with your local club-opening team.

 Form the team